cyrilknops/crypro_checker/README.md

 ### Edit index.html ###
 - change vm.currency to USD or EUR
-- change munt to your cryptocoin
+- change /data/config.json file so that it matches your coins

         {
             	name:'ethereum', //name this must equal the coint name in coinmarketcap